Srisharan/srisharan.github.io_sandbox/content/_index.md

       text: |
         <br>

         Earthquakes are one of the most significant and least predictable natural hazards that society faces.
 The USU **Rock Deformation and Earthquake Mechanics Group**, led by Dr. Srisharan Shreedharan, conducts research on the mechanics of earthquakes, faulting, friction, and granular deformation processes using experimental, numerical, and observational techniques.
-A key focus is the scaling and scalability of our experimental and numerical observations to seismogenic faults.
-        Funded MS and PhD are currently available.
-If you’re curious about earthquakes, friction or rock deformation, send [me an email](mailto: srisharan.shreedharan@usu.edu) with your CV and a short statement on why you are interested in working with me, and we can start a conversation.

 #  - block: collection
 #    content: